ObsidianPresidium/paper-pi/README.md

 | Raspberry Pi 4/5 8GB | `7680M` |
 | Rapsberry Pi 400 | `3584M` |

-(Pis with less than 1GB is NOT recommended)
+(Pis with less than 1GB are NOT recommended)

 5. Run the server by executing `paper-pi` in console!